What is a point?

 What closing costs are involved in getting a mortgage?

 The estimated cost of closing will range from 3% to 5% of the loan amount.
 Some costs vary depending on how many discount points you pay while others are based on the loan amount and/or the sale price of the home.
-Once we receive your complete application, we will provide you with a Good Faith Estimate of the closing costs.

 This item contains the charges for services performed by or for Virginia Credit Union to process and complete your mortgage loan request.
 It will include the origination fee, an underwriting fee and may include other appropriate charges specific to the transaction.